Table of Contains

 Presently, data input involves either printing out hard copies or displaying the data on a monitor screen and transcribing the data into a ledger (e.g., database or Excel table).
 Automation is not possible if the data is not machine-readable but is human-readable only.

-If data can be extracted mechanically from the acquired document information, it can be written into a database and the processing completed instantaneously, preventing transcription errors.
+If data can be extracted mechanically from the acquired document, it can be written into a database and the processing completed instantaneously, preventing transcription errors.

-For AI use in the mechanical extraction of data from acquired document information, actions such as following must be executed.
+For AI use in the mechanical extraction of data from acquired document, actions such as following must be executed.

-The categories of document information covered in document information management are the following.
+The categories of document covered in document and information management are the following.

 1. Documents required to be preserved by law